 The hourly rate will be higher with solicitors who are more experienced and are dealing with more complicated cases and where the value of the case is high.

 There will be certain cases where a fixed fee is possible because we know exactly what is involved and are able to judge how much it will cost.
-In most cases, at the beginning of the case, it is very difficult to make such a judgement.
-So when you ask us ‘how much is this going to cost me’ it is very hard to say because every case is different.
+In most cases, at the beginning of the case, it is very difficult to make such a judgment.
+So when you ask us ‘How much is this going to cost me’ it is very hard to say because every case is different.

 If your case is being charged on a time basis the hourly rate of the solicitor involved is important.
 Every piece of work the lawyer does will be charged at that rate.